 Specialization in Physical Chemistry

-A. Multiscale simulation of polymer composite materials used as exterior coatings
+a.
+Multiscale simulation of polymer nanocomposite materials used as exterior coatings

 Water-based paints consist of polymer composite systems which play essential role in enhancing paint quality.
 Glass transition temperature (Tg) of polymer is one of the key properties that governs the effectiveness of the film formed.
 By developing models, methodology and applying multi-scale simulation, the mechanism, energetics and dynamics of polymer influenced by the presence of interface with inorganic fillers in the polymer matrix undergoing Tg change are to be studied in details to understand, in-depth, the molecular level phenomena.

 The key interactions, penetrating efficiency, binding properties of different emollients with hair surface.

 B. Past projects